cbpark/ptc-cluster/docs/job-scheduler.md

 ## Partition

-The partitions group nodes into logical sets.
+The partitions group compute nodes into logical sets.
 Each partition has its own job size limit, job time limit, and user group permitted to use it.
-It is sometimes called job queues.
+It is sometimes called _job queues_.
 The `sinfo` command reports the state of partitions.

 ``` no-highlight
 $ sinfo